Building a bug bivy

 Next step was to make patches for each ends of the zipper.
 Those patches have two roles :

 Next step was to sew the attachment points for setting up the tent.
 I used some webbing.
 Like the patches above, the sizing was done by making “real life” measurements to get a feel of what would be right.
 I cut two pieces to the same size, burned them to ensure they won’t unravel, and then sewed them together.
-My helpful screenshot First sewing : My helpful screenshot Turned inside-out : My helpful screenshot Sewed-on to the patches, making sure enough space is left for seam allowance : My helpful screenshot My helpful screenshot
+First sewing : Turned inside-out : Sewed-on to the patches, making sure enough space is left for seam allowance :

 Step number 2 : sewing water resistant sides to netting.